 Use one good reward card

-It is easy to redeem your reward points.
+It is usually easy to redeem your reward points.
 You just log on to their reward site and you can apply the points toward your next statement.
-Alternatively, you can ask them to issue a check.

 We all have a bunch of things to worry about already, so why create more stress by complicating our credit card strategy?
 Some people like to increase rewards or mileage by using tricks like buying gift cards or other cash equivalent products with a credit card, but this is too complicated for me.
 I’d rather keep it simple and concentrate on spending less.
 If you stick with these 3 steps, you won’t have to worry about credit card bills either.